Tarbetu/DuckTongue/README.md

 # DuckTongue
-(You might check the Video Demo: URLHERE)
+(You might check the video: https://youtu.be/jg7NFsrKToI)

 **Behold!
 This is DuckTongue!
 The ultimate dictionary of the Duck!**
 ![Our Holy Duck of David Malan](duck.jpg)